git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 So here are a few common scenarios:

 A system administrator will run a `tail -F /var/log/apache2/error.log` in a pane to get a live stream of the latest system events.
+You could also run a stat program like [htop](https://hisham.hm/htop/) in another pane, and keep a third open for managing [supervisor](http://supervisord.org/index.html) processes.

 Running a file watcher like [watchman](https://github.com/facebook/watchman), [gulp-watch](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpwatchglob-opts-tasks),